hedi0/Smart_Door_Lock/README.md

 ![Usage Screenshot](/usage_example.png)
 _Example of console output during system operat

-We are continuously working to enhance the Smart Door Lock with new features and improvements.
+We are continuously working to enhance twith new features and improvements.
 Here's what's planned for the fu
 *   **v1.1.0 - Enhanced Security & Logging**:
-    *   Implementation of advanced encryption for communication.
+    *   Implementation of advanced encryption for comm
     *   Detailed event logging with